numpy/numpy/doc/source/user/basics.io.genfromtxt.rst

 For example, we may want to make sure that a date in a format ``YYYY/MM/DD`` is converted to a :class:`datetime` object, or that a string like ``xx%`` is properly converted to a float between 0 and 1.
 In such cases, we should define conversion functions with the :keyword:`converters` arguments.

-The value of this argument is typically a dictionary with column indices or column names as keys and a conversion function as values.
+The value of this argument is typically a dictionary with column indices or column names as keys and a conversion functions as values.
 These conversion functions can either be actual functions or lambda functions.
 In any case, they should accept only a string as input and output only a single element of the wanted type.

 In the following example, the second column is converted from as string representing a percentage to a float between 0 and 1